VisionCrizzal/MSI-Bravo-15-B7ED/README.md

 https://github.com/cbk0313/Radeon-DX-Configurator

-Download it,open config and choose "Set regular DX11"
+Download it,open the app and choose "Set regular DX11"

 3.Turn On Shader Cache